 Some businesses don’t just want client feedback – they need client feedback.

-Maybe you’re a design, marketing, or branding agency, or a freelancer, and you need specific feedback about a project you’re working on for a client.
+Maybe you’re a design, marketing, branding agency or a freelancer, and you need specific feedback about a project you’re working on for a client.

-If your business is like ours, and it absolutely relies on collaboration with your clients you’ve got to make the feedback process easy.
+If your business is like ours, and it relies on collaboration with your clients, you’ve got to make the feedback process easy.

-For instance, at crowdspring we’ve built client feedback tools right into our website.
+For instance, at crowdspring we’ve built client feedback tools into our website.

-And, once a client chooses a winning design (or name), they can easily communicate with their creative in a dedicated wrap-up area.
+And, once a client chooses a winning design (or name), they can easily communicate with their creativity in a dedicated wrap-up area.

 Our agency clients have an additional feedback tool available – our client presentation tool.
 This allows agency clients to present select design entries from a project to their client in a whitelisted, custom-branded mini-website.
 This mini-site is optimized to make providing feedback on each design simple and quick.
 Everyone can see all of the feedback on one convenient platform.

 If your business is dependent on client collaboration and feedback, bake the process right into your website so that you and your clients can access all of the relevant information, materials, and feedback all in one place.